New FAQs for Coronavirus Relief Fund Requirements [posted 05/29/20]

 - GASB Implementation Guide 2019-02

 The Comptroller’s office will implement GASB 87 in fiscal 2022 effective Sept.
 1, 2021.
-Agencies that choose to implement GASB 87 early must provide the necessary corrective entries for the state's Comprehensive Annual Financial Report (CAFR).
+Agencies that choose to implement GASB 87 early must provide the necessary corrective entries for the state's Annual Comprehensive Financial Report (ACFR).

 See the Reporting Requirements’ Governmental Accounting Standards Board (GASB) page or contact your agency’s financial reporting analyst for more information.